-PM Modi makes surprise visit to Leh amidst standoff with China
+PM Modi makes surprise visit to Ladakh: Briefed at 11,000 feet

-New Delhi, July 03: Prime Minister, Narendra Modi has arrived in Leh, days after the violent clash broke out at the Galwan Valley.
-He will review the situation and meet with the soldiers at the border.
+New Delhi, July 03: Prime Minister, Narendra Modi made a surprise visit to Ladakh amidst the tense stand off with China.
+HIs visit comes days after the violent clash that broke out between Indian and Chinese soldiers at the Galwan Valley on June 15.

 The PM visited one of the forward locations in Nimu.
 He reached early this morning and interacted with the Army, IAF and ITBP personnel.
 The PM was also briefed by senior officers of the Army.